 The answer lies in seeing customer loyalty with a dualistic mindset: one with an emotional as well as a transactional nature.
 And with each passing day, it’s becoming imperative for brands to view customer loyalty from this new vantage point.

-Rather than give you a long-winded and boring definition, we’ll try to explain it with an example.
+Rather than give you a long-winded and boring definition, we’ll try to explain emotional loyalty with an example.
 Imagine a tourist exploring a new city.
 After a long day of sightseeing, he feels drained and craves a coffee and sights:

 Phew, I badly need a coffee, is there a Starbucks nearby?